simonizerlol/Modified-MINIST/README.md

 # Modified-MINIST
 machine learning kaggle competition: https://www.kaggle.com/c/comp551-modified-mnist

-We added the modified our code so that it downloads the data files from a hosted space, http://cs.mcgill.ca/~ksinha4/datasets/kaggle/, and we have tested it and it ran accordingly.

 We have put our code all in jupyter notebook files and ran them to save you the time from running it.

 The original set-up was to put the 3 given data sets(train_x.csv, train_y.csv, and test_x.csv)